The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

 \section{Further Examples of the Penrose Property in Asymptotically Flat Spacetimes}

 We now move on to consider some additional example spacetimes, each exhibiting a feature which was not encountered in \cite{PCMD}.
-We will discuss the relevance of these features for the Penrose property (definition \ref{defn:Penroseproperty}).
+We will discuss the relevance of these features for the non-timelike boundary version of the Penrose property (Definition \ref{defn:Penroseproperty}), which will be equivalent to the finite version (Definition \ref{defn:Penrosefinite}) in each case.